pmagtulis/foi-ph-scraper/README.md

 # The process

-1. Using Selenium, we scraped one part of the FOI website which contains a live list of [requests](www.foi.gov.ph/requests).
-We specifically scraped the contents of the tab labeled "ALL REQUESTS."
+1. Using Selenium, we scrape 3,000 requests from the FOI website which contains a live list of [requests](www.foi.gov.ph/requests).
+We specifically scrape the contents of the tab labeled "ALL REQUESTS."
 Below is a screenshot of that page and an example of how each requests data is structured:

 <center><img width="681" alt="Screen Shot 2022-01-15 at 6 31 50 PM" src="https://user-images.githubusercontent.com/87161563/149641061-726ec0c6-1f68-4ddc-b4a5-ad01f4e132f5.png"></center>

 2. We put all scraped information in a single data frame for processing through pandas.

-3. Raw scraped files are then saved into CSV format.
+3. Raw scraped files are then saved into CSV format with a unique file name every Sunday.

 # Definition of terms